developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Install Shortcuts
+**For Oreo devices, see [Pinned Shortcuts](#pinnedshortcuts)**.
 Controls whether shortcuts can be added to local or remote apps through Android Intents.
 Disabled by default. **Supported on Marshmallow and Nougat only**.
-On Oreo devices, see Pinned Shortcuts.

 <img alt="" style="height:350px" src="install_shortcuts.png"/>